legendy4141/LanceDB/docs/src/examples/image_embeddings_roboflow.md

 With the rise of Large Multimodal Models (LMMs) such as [GPT-4 Vision](https://blog.roboflow.com/gpt-4-vision/), the need for storing image embeddings is growing.
 The most effective way to store text and image embeddings is in a vector database such as LanceDB.
 Vector databases are a special kind of data store that enables efficient search over stored embeddings.

-[CLIP](https://blog.roboflow.com/openai-clip/), a multimodal model developed by OpenAI, is commonly used to calculate image embeddings.
+[CLIP](https://blog.roboflow.com/-clip/), a multimodal model developed by , is commonly used to calculate image embeddings.
 These embeddings can then be used with a vector database to build a semantic search engine that you can query using images or text.
 For example, you could use LanceDB and CLIP embeddings to build a search engine for a database of folders.

 In this guide, we are going to show you how to use Roboflow Inference to load image embeddings into LanceDB.
 Without further ado, let’s get started!